 It's a colourful, glorious bit of fun, and while it doesn't have to be massively exerting if you play it concertedly and make sure to keep up the regularity of your sessions, it can be a great way of staying active without necessarily feeling like you're flogging yourself with workouts.

 Another great game for the Switch, Fitness Boxing takes maximum advantage of the Joy-Con controllers to let you take virtual boxing lessons and punch your way to getting fit.

 It's more explicitly about fitness than some of the others on this list, which brings with it a different tone and a bit more potential intensity to make sure that even if you get properly in shape it'll still offer up solid workouts.
 It might not have the lustre of more mainstream efforts, but it's still a great option.

 Moving into the world of VR, Beat Saber is a really fun VR game that's pretty taxing when you get up to speed.
 It's another rhythm game that sees you slashing through blocks in the direction they indicate with your controllers.

 The higher the beat rate of a song, though, the more block's you'll have to break, and as you move up the difficulty gears you'll certainly be able to work up a proper sweat.

-A second VR game rounds out our list, in the form of BoxVR, which is more explicitly about exercising than Beat Saber.
-It's a boxing trainer in the form of a VR game, and much more realistic than Fitness Boxing, above.
+A second VR game rounds out our list, in the form of FitXR, which is more explicitly about exercising than Beat Saber.
+It's a boxing trainer in the form of a VR game, and a bit more realistic than Fitness Boxing, above.